Body of New Hampshire Marine killed in helicopter crash comes home

 The military is investigating the crash.

 Casey attended college at the Virginia Military Institute.
-He graduated from Office Candidate School in 2018, earning a pilot’s commission in the U.S. Marine Corps.
-He earned his wings and got married in 2022.
+He graduated from officer candidates school in 2018, earning a pilot’s commission in the U.S. Marine Corps.
+He earned his wings and got married to his wife, Emma, in 2022.

+His obituary hinted at a jokester who was never too busy to help.

-A Mass was scheduled for Saturday at St. Theresa Catholic Church in Rye.
+A Mass was scheduled for Saturday at St. Theresa Catholic Church in Rye, New Hampshire.